lucaboieru/Shopping-Car/README.md

 Shopping Cart
 ==============

-This is a test for the Adobe PG app.
+This is the mobile application 'Shopping Cart'.